STMA-1125/courseproject7201/README.md

   - Demographic Analysis

 ## Deployment
-The dashboard has been deployed to Streamlit Cloud for web access.
-Link: https://courseproject7201-groupbh.streamlit.app/
+The dashboard has been deployed to Streamlit Cloud for web access: https://courseproject7201-groupbh.streamlit.app/

 **Hosted App Note:**
-- **Primary:** The main hosted app at https://courseproject7201-groupbh.streamlit.app/ is currently not working due to unexpected issues.
+During development, we've encountered some issues with the Streamlit Cloud deployment.
-- **Fallback:** We created a backup (fallback) hosted app; please use https://finalproject-groupbh.streamlit.app/ to access the live dashboard.
+- **Primary:** The main app at https://courseproject7201-groupbh.streamlit.app/ may not work due to unexpected issues.
-   (the issues found on 13/12–14/12 haven't been resolved)
+- **Fallback:** If the main app is not working, please use our fallback app at https://finalproject-groupbh.streamlit.app/.

 ## Project Structure